 To Wrap Up

-It’s no easy task choosing between two of the best skiing countries in the world.
+It’s no easy task to choose between two of the best skiing countries in the world.
 Switzerland and France offer truly phenomenal skiing with a number of the best resorts in the world.
 There are a lot of similarities between the two as they are both true Alpine countries.

 One of the biggest differences comes from the costs involved, which is always an important factor in a skiing vacation.
 France is generally more affordable, making it a better option for most people.